 Ballots are supposed to be returned to the county board of elections by 5 p.m. on Election Day.
 Ballots received after that will be counted only if they are received by mail no later than 5 p.m. on the third day following the election and postmarked on or before Election Day.

 On Oct.
 31, 2019, Gov. Tom Wolf signed legislation allowing Pennsylvanians for the first time to vote by mail without a specific reason.
-The ballot must be received by 8 p.m. on Election Day in order to be counted, regardless of when it was postmarked.
+Ballots postmarked by 8 p.m. on Election Day (or presumed to have been mailed by Election Day) will be counted if they arrive by 5 p.m. on Nov.
+6, three days after Election Day, under a state Supreme Court ruling that was upheld by the U.S Supreme Court.
 Voters can either mail their ballots or drop them off at the county election office.
 Voters can ask to be placed on a permanent mail-in voter list.
 Pennsylvania also still allows traditional absentee ballots for those who will be out of town or are sick or disabled.

 A Philadelphia Inquirer analysis found that the Keystone State may have experienced some challenges when the new approach went into effect during the primary in June.
 The analysis suggested that snagging that mail-in ballot early was crucial in making sure your vote was counted.